Skip to Main Content

 1913 Housemother hired to direct all social, moral, and devotional matters

-William Cooper Procter joins Board of Trustees
+William Cooper Procter joins the Board of Trustees

 1919 Ethel Winston, M.D., first resident physician

-1922 First constitution and bylaws of the Medical and Dental staff
+1922 First constitution and bylaws of the Medical and Dental Staff

 1923 First Grand Rounds

-Accreditation as Class A children's hospital
+Accreditation as a Class A children's hospital

-Planning begins for constructing new hospital
+Planning begins for constructing a new hospital

 1924 Albert Graeme Mitchell, M.D., named second B.K.
 Rachford Professor of Pediatrics